 - Deleting clips of an event is just removing the clips from the event, while the clips are still using your disk space.
 To free up storage space, you need to delete the entire events.

 - Pay attention that when you delete a project, the media files used by the project isn't actually deleted.
 Instead, the media files are saved in a new event with the same name as the project.

 - To actually delete the iMovie files, you have to click All Events and delete the event that has the media files.

-If an iMovie Library is taking lots of space, say 100GB, can you clear the entire iMovie library to reclaim disk space?
+Can I delete the entire iMovie Library?If an iMovie Library is taking lots of space, say 100GB, can you clear the entire iMovie library to reclaim disk space?
 Yes.
 If you have exported the final movie to somewhere else and don't need the media files for further editing, you can delete the library.
 But we have to make it clear that deleting an iMovie library will remove all projects and media files in it.

 - If you are afraid that deleting render files might bring problems to your iMovie on Mac.
 You can first drag the folder to the desktop or another disk, and check if the iMovie can work.
 If it functions well, you can safely delete the files.

 4. Clear iMovie Library FilesIf there is still not enough space for iMovie or iMovie still takes up way too much disk space, one more step you can do is to clear the entire iMovie library.
 Step 1 Keep your iMovie closed.
 Open Finder > Movies (If Movies can't be found, click Go > Go to Folder > ~/movies/ to get to the Movies folder).
 Step 2 Right click on iMovie Library and choose Show Package Contents, where there are folders for each of your projects.
 Step 3 Delete the folders of the projects that you don't need.
 Step 4 Open iMovie.
 You may get the message that asks you to repair the iMovie Library.
 Click Repair.
 After repairing, all the projects you deleted are gone and the space taken by iMovie is shrunk.